Medicare Urgent Care Clinics

 Medicare Urgent Care Clinics are not an emergency service

-There will be four Medicare UCCs in Tasmania, which are open 7 days a week.
-Two will be located in the South, one in the North and one in the North West.
+There are four Medicare UCCs in Tasmania, which are open 7 days a week.

 - Launceston Medicare UCC

-- Location: Launceston Medical Centre, 247 Wellington Street.
+- Location: Launceston Medical Centre, 215 Wellington Street

 - Opening hours: 2 pm to 8 pm, 7 days per week